 Once you’ve prepared the location and addressed electrical and plumbing needs, you’re ready to install your hot tub.
 Follow these steps for a smooth installation process:

 - Map out a delivery path.
 Choose a path away from any water or gas meters, air conditioning units, low-hanging roofs, and gutters.
-Then measure gates, doorways, and any tight turns to ensure the hot tub can pass through.
+Then, measure gates, doorways, and any tight turns to ensure the hot tub can pass through.

 - Remove any obstacles.
 Before your hot tub arrives, ensure there’s a clear path from the delivery truck to the installation site.
 Trim overhanging branches or shrubs and remove any obstacles along the path, such as patio furniture or potted plants.

 - Set up the hot tub.
 Ensure the hot tub is level on its foundation.
 Connect the electrical supply, following all local codes and manufacturer instructions.
-Install any additional features or accessories that came with your hot tub.
+Install any additional features or accessories that come with your hot tub.

 - Clean the interior.
 With the hot tub in place and connected, turn off the electricity to the hot tub.
 Clean the interior according to the manufacturer’s instructions.